Admin>Day to Day>Members>Members Database

 A ‘Registered’ member is one who has signed up to the Play-Cricket system.
 They will have a username and password.
 This person may be assigned administrator rights.

 An ‘Unregistered’ member is one whose record has been added by an administrator.
-The record is 'temporary' i.e. not registered with play-cricket.
-The person will appear in the Member Database with an asterisk next to his/her name.
+The record is 'temporary' i.e. not registered with Play-Cricket.
+The person will appear in the Member Database with the abbreviation TMP next to their name.
 These members cannot be assigned any administrative role.

 Status: The default is ‘Active’.
 The other option is ‘Pending’.